 \section{Introduction}

-Recently quantum computers by various physical systems have been developed.
-In particular, semiconductor qubits which utilize electron spins in semiconductor quantum dots, are expected to be a good candidate for future qubits because of the high operation fidelity and excellent integration properties.
-Basic operations such as single-qubit\cite{Koppens2006, PioroLadriele2008} and two-qubit operations\cite{Veldhorst2015, Watson2018} have been demonstrated, and with the improvement of the operation fidelity\cite{Yoneda2014,Veldhorst2014, Takeda2016,Yoneda2018,Noiri2022,Madzik2022,Xue2022}, quantum error correction has been demonstrated\cite{Takeda2022}.
-In addition, attempts to construct large-scale quantum systems are being done by using semiconductor integration technology\cite{Maurand2016, Vandersypen2017, Veldhorst2017, Camenzind2022, Zwerver2022, Otsuka2016, Ito2016, Volk2019}.

-In order to construct semiconductor quantum bits, it is essential to trap one electron in each quantum dot.
-For this purpose, charge state tuning in semiconductor quantum dot devices is required.
-In previous experiments, this has been mainly done by setting the gate voltages by humans in order to reach the desired charge states.
-However, this approach is time-consuming to learn the skills and takes a long time to execute.
-This will make it difficult to tune large-scale semiconductor quantum systems in the future.
+Semiconductor quantum bits (qubits) that utilize electron spins in semiconductor quantum dots are expected to be good candidates for future qubits because of their high operation fidelity and excellent integration properties.
+Basic operations such as single-qubit\cite{Koppens2006, PioroLadriele2008} and two-qubit operations\cite{Veldhorst2015, Watson2018} have been demonstrated, and quantum error correction has also been demonstrated\cite{Takeda2022} with improved operation fidelity\cite{Yoneda2014, Veldhorst2014, Takeda2016, Yoneda2018, Noiri2022, Madzik2022, Xue2022}.
+Furthermore, attempts are being made to construct large-scale quantum systems using semiconductor integration technology\cite{Maurand2016, Vandersypen2017, Veldhorst2017, Camenzind2022, Zwerver2022, Otsuka2016, Ito2016, Volk2019}.
+It is essential to trap one electron in each quantum dot to construct semiconductor qubits.
+Charge state tuning in semiconductor quantum dot devices is required for this purpose.
+In previous experiments, this has been mainly accomplished by manually adjusting the gate voltages to achieve the desired charge states.
+However, this approach requires a significant amount of time to learn and execute.
+This will make tuning large-scale semiconductor quantum systems difficult in the future.

-To solve this problem, methods to auto-tune the quantum device parameters are currently being developed \cite{Zwolak2021} .
-In those researches, there are two main types by using script-based algorithms\cite{Baart2016, Diepen2018, Mills2019, Lapointe-Major2020} or machine learning (ML) methods\cite{Kalantre2019, Teske2019, Lennon2019, Zwolak2020, Darulova2020, Durrer2020, Moon2020, Esbroeck2020, Mei2021, Nguyen2021, Ziegler2022}.
-In particular, ML methods are expected to be more easily applicable to different experimental environments and more compatible with different devices.
-Recently, a methods has been presented that recognize charge states by deep convolutional neural networks (CNN) and optimize the parameters to the desired states automatically using the recognized results\cite{Kalantre2019}.
-In their work, the network is trained by simulated data and used in charge state recognition of real devices.

-In order to perform such automatic parameter tuning, it is essential that the charge state recognition is performed with high accuracy in real experimental data.
-One of the challenges here is treating the noise generated in real devices which interferes the charge state recognition.
-To solve this problem, a method treating all expected noise types in real experiments and adding the noise in the training data has been reported\cite{Ziegler2022}.